smitP-7502/Projects/README.md

 *5) Play_all.py*

-This file use for the function in the **Main.py** to play all the avialable sont.
+This file use for the function in the **Main.py** to play all the avialable songs.

 *6) shuffle.py*